Villa Stenersen: Cultural heritage

 Upon his death in 1974, Rolf Stenersen gifted the villa to the state in his testament.
 He stated that he wished the house be used as a representative building or as a residence for the prime minister, to which it would later be apparent that it was inopportune for.
 Berre & Lending remarks that the house may have been considered to be security inefficient, cold in the winters, and perhaps still too radical.
 Oddvar Norli is the only prime minister who has tried living there, but moved out after two years, because he thought the house too cold during winters.
 Although in the early 90s, the Minister of Foreign affairs (that is Thorvald Stoltenberg including his son, Jens Stoltenberg) did live in the house for a few years.
 Afterwards, the villa stood unused for long periods of time.
 In the late 90s it underwent debatable alterations, and has since served as a venue for a variety of public, cultural events.

 In 1999, the Cultural Department employed a cross-ministry team, to consider alternative options for use and the future of the villa.
 They proposed that the house be used for flexible and official use for various cultural objectives, ideally within the subjects of architecture, design and aesthetics.
 This will ensure availability to the general public, in combination with being in agreement with the building's character and preservation value, and in Rolf Stenersen's and Arne Korsmo's spirit.
 The proposal entails that the building will be preserved and conveyed as an important work of architecture.
 The Norwegian Parliament gave their endorsement to the proposal in connection to the treatment of the national budget of 2000.

 The Villa was temporarily listed as a heritage building by the Directorate for Cultural Heritage in 2008, and finally completely listed in 2012.

 The Villa was managed by Norsk Form until 2014, when the National Gallery temporarily took on the responsibility until 2017.
-It's currently not clarified what will happened after 2017.
+It's currently not clarified what will happen after 2017.